February | We begin our journey

 Making art pieces for life.
 Tables, chairs, hooks, and candle holders crafted from metal, wood, glass and cement.
 Designed for everyday use retaining their presence as objects of beauty.

-Old‑world industrial feel is evident in every detail: exposed joinery, hand‑hammered metal, and the weight and honesty of solid materials.
-Surface imperfections are celebrated as marks of the making process, not flaws.
+Old‑world industrial feel is evident in every detail: exposed joinery, hand‑hammered metal, and the weight of solid materials.
+Surface imperfections are celebrated as marks of the making process.

 Collage